-I find I have envisioned a frightening future, a future in which humans, though still the taskmasters of computers, are no longer much involved in the details of getting the tasks done.
+I find I have envisioned an unsettling future, a future in which humans, though still the taskmasters of computers, are no longer much involved in the details of getting the tasks done.
 Fifty years from now, it is hard to imagine that our machines will still be dim enough to benefit much from our assistance.
+Sketch your needs to the machine, and then-well, you might as well go have a cup of coffee.

-That's my report from 1998, down here on the exponential.
+That's my report from 2000, down here on the exponential.

 Table 1.
 Some past and future developments in scientific computing.
-The asterisks mark developments summarized by (\).
+The asterisks mark items summarised by ().

-Before 1940

-Newton's method Gaussian elimination Gauss quadrature least-squares fitting Adams and Runge-Kutta formulas Richardson extrapolation floating point arithmetic Fortran finite differences finite elements simplex algorithm Monte Carlo orthogonal linear algebra FFT quasi-Newton iterations adaptivity stiff ODE solvers software libraries Matlab multigrid sparse and iterative linear algebra spectral methods interior point methods linear algebra in $O(N^{2+\epsilon})$ flops multipole methods breakthroughs in preconditioners, spectral methods, time stepping for PDE
+Before 1940 Newton's method Gaussian elimination Gauss quadrature least-squares fitting Adams and Runge-Kutta formulas Richardson extrapolation

+1940-1970 floating point arithmetic Fortran finite differences finite elements simplex algorithm Monte Carlo orthogonal linear algebra splines FFT

+1970-2000 quasi-Newton iterations adaptivity stiff ODE solvers software libraries Matlab multigrid sparse and iterative linear algebra spectral methods interior point methods wavelets

+2000-2048 linear algebra in $O(N^{2+\epsilon})$ flops multipole methods breakthroughs in preconditioners, spectral methods, time stepping for PDE

-- \ speech and graphics everywhere - \ fully intelligent, adaptive numerics
+- speech and graphics everywhere

+- fully intelligent, adaptive numerics

-\ loss of determinism
+- \ast loss of determinism

-\ seamless interoperability
+- seamless interoperability

-\ massively parallel computing made possible by ideas related to the human brain
+- massively parallel computing made possible by ideas related to the human brain

-\ new programming methods made possible by ideas related to natural selection
+- new programming methods made possible by ideas related to natural selection